c-dacanay/first-website/README.md

 1. create a fork of this project on Github
 2. open the file in your text editor of choice and make updates
-3. if you would like to add images, open up firstsite.psd to use the template in Photoshop.
-Images are not nessecary though!
+3. if you would like to add images, collect them.
+They're not necessary though!
 4. have a nice chat and communication with me about those changes
 5. celebrate the contribution!